 You sure can!
 After the casserole has cooked, allow it to cool completely then wrap it tightly in plastic wrap and foil.
 It will last in the freezer for up to 2 months if stored properly.

 When you’re ready to enjoy your casserole, let it thaw in the fridge overnight then reheat as normal.
 You can also reheat frozen single portions in the microwave for 5-6 minutes if you’re in a pinch.

 Meal prep tools for this recipe

-- A 6×4 cake pan to place inside the Instant Pot
+- Grab a 6×4 cake pan to place inside the Instant Pot.

 - Grab some glass meal prep bowls if you plan on eating this Instant Pot breakfast casserole for meals during the week.

 - Get a meat thermometer to make sure your eggs are cooked through.

 - Freeze this recipe in glass microwave-safe bowls for up to 3 months.